PEEP's & GEEP's explained

 - Electrical failures

-- the design, layout and age of the buildings
+- The design, layout and age of the building

-- the number of escape routes and exits
+- The number and location of escape routes and exits

-- the number and individual needs of people using the premises.
+- The number of people using the premises and their individual needs

-Appropriate modifications to audible alarms and escape route signs may be necessary to enable those with visual or hearing impairments to evacuate facilities successfully.
+Organisations may also need to improve audible alarms and escape route signage to support people with visual or hearing impairments.

 Preparing a Personal Emergency Evacuation Plan (PEEP)

-- An assembly area or areas at least 500 metres (where practical) from the buildings.
+- A suitable assembly point, ideally at least 500 metres from the building where practical

 Book your Site Survey